Military & Veterans Life

 Scott and his Commission members worked hard on a public appeal in the NYC newspaper dailies to get Vietnam soldier's letters from local residents.
 New Yorkers’ response was overwhelming: over 3,000 letters sent to loved ones from soldiers in Vietnam were delivered.
 The Commission selected the most moving excerpts from 83 letters, poems, and journal entries written by 65 individuals to be etched into the glass blocks of the memorial.

 By the time the New York Vietnam Veterans Memorial was dedicated on the tenth anniversary of the end of the Vietnam War, the Commission had spent almost three years and had raised over three million dollars.
-This represented more than 12,000 private contributions from New York’s citizens, corporations, foundations, unions, and associations - ranging from 35 cents to a million dollar check from Scott's co-chairman and now present President Donald Trump
+This represented more than 12,000 private contributions from New York’s citizens, corporations, foundations, unions, and associations - ranging from 35 cents to a million dollar check from Scott's co-chairman and President Donald Trump

 The Memorial was dedicated on the night of May 6, 1985, beneath a New York sky illuminated by fireworks donated by the world-famous Grucci Brothers.
 It was the largest firework display they had ever performed.
 The following day, the Commission sponsored a "Welcome Home" parade that marched down the Broadway “Canyon of Heroes” with Mayor Koch, and Scott Higgins and Donald Trump proudly joining him in the lead.
 It was the largest ticker-tape parade in New York City’s history, as Veterans in their service uniforms flooded in from around the entire nation to march, and one million New Yorkers lined the sidewalks deep, waving flags to cheer them on.